varnitsaxena7/PlantPulse/README.md

 1.Clone the repository or download the code.

-2.Open the directory where the main.py file is present.
+2.Open the directory where the main.py file of local application is present.

 3.Open the terminal in the same directory and run python -m streamlit run main.py.